andrew/ultimate-awesome/README.md

 - [awesome-chrome-extensions](https://github.com/simplepeng/awesome-chrome-extensions) - 推荐好用的chrome拓展程序.
 - [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.
 - [awesome-softwareag](https://github.com/SoftwareAG/awesome-softwareag) - A curated list of awesome Software AG open source repositories, tools, libraries and other resources.
-- [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - An awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [awesome-stacks](https://github.com/stacksjs/awesome-stacks) - 🎉 A curated list of awesome things related to Stacks.js. .
 - [Awesome-GithubProfile-README](https://github.com/suryachaitanya0/Awesome-GithubProfile-README) - 🚀 Your beginner GitHubProfile-README Guide.
 A guide to creating an awesome profile-README.